Virgin Atlantic Clubhouse - Business Class lounges

 In the quiet corner of the JFK Clubhouse, passenger sized round cavities have been carved in the walls, lined with wool, with intimate lighting, in case you have had a hard day and you want to retreat into your own private zone.

 Naturally, the heart of the the Virgin Atlantic Clubhouse JFK is the bar; it is mocked up as what Virgin call a 'sultry, uptown cocktail bar'.
 There is a resident mixologist (barman) who will pour cocktails.
 The range of spirits has to be seen to be believed: not only with your usual premium brands, but also with some more obscure bottles, including a large range from Mexico.
-There is also champagne, and some of New Yorks microbrewery ales.
+There is also Sparkling Wine, and some of New Yorks microbrewery ales.
 Alas, if you're hunting for some beer from the UK, you may be out of luck.

 Food is as you would expect good, but again there is no self-serve snackbar.
 Now, just as the bar is great if you've got plenty of time to wait and you don't mind hanging around for the butlers, if you are in a hurry this can be a real downside.
 The moral is, allow plenty of time.
 There are menus on all the tables, and there is a more formal brassiere area, with proper dining tables.
 Here, you can order a full five course meal á la carte.
 The desserts are especially good, as are the clubhouse burgers.
 There is a strong New York bent on the menu, including pork sliders, tin baked steak and Brooklyn Ale pie.